-want professional and confidential advice, and support to deal with the complexities of work, health and life.
+Ensure that our processes, governance and structures are designed in line with positive wellbeing outcomes want professional and confidential advice, and support to deal with the complexities of work, health and life.

-In 2022, we carried out an assessment of health and wellbeing standards across Givaudan sites globally, and we plan to introduce minimum site standards in 2023.
-This will provide an important framework to enable us to encourage local accountability for employee health and wellbeing, to invest our resources in the right topics and to prioritise actions and track improvements on key metrics such as absenteeism, engagement and attrition.
-These site standards will provide a quantifiable record of how we are performing against our purpose ambition that "Everyone on our sites will have access to mental and physical health initiatives, tools and training."
+Communications and engagement Embed health & wellbeing topics into our everyday dialogue an important framework to enable us to encourage local accountability for employee health and wellbeing. to invest our resources in the right topics and to prioritise actions and track improvements on key metrics such as absenteeism, engagement and attrition.